StefanSchroeder/Golang-Ellipsoid/README.md

 		fmt.Printf("lat5 = %v lon5 = %v alt3 = %v\n", lat5, lon5, alt5)
 	}

-To run the application, put the code in a file called hello.go and run:
+To run the application, put the code in a file called hello-wgs84.go and run:

-    go run hello.go
+    go run hello-wgs84.go

 This should print: